Mayvenn/storefront/README.md

 ## Questions
 * Where are the tests?
-  The vast majority of Storefront's tests are in a different project.
+  * The vast majority of Storefront's tests are in a different project.
   This was done because they are integration tests and test more than just storefront.
 * Whats up with your SCSS and CSS?
-  They are from the previous version of the site.
+  * They are from the previous version of the site.
 * Can I run this?
-  You have our permission, but not our support =D
+  * You have our permission, but not our support :smile:

 [0]: https://github.com/Mayvenn/storefront/blob/master/src-cljs/storefront/transitions.cljs